 Gran and Grandad Tickle

 I believe my gran came from a family of about five.
 There was Sarah (eldest), Lizzie, Harriet (Gran called her Hettie), Joe and another brother whose name I can’t recall.
 For all her faults, Gran Tickle cooked the best chips and fried egg ever made.
 Her sewing machine was under the window in the living room and the drawers at the front were always full of cough lozenges.
 She was a tiny lady and nearly always wore a wide scarf that was wrapped around her chest as well as her throat and it was somehow fastened at the back, probably with a large safety pin.
 Apparently she would not hang out her undies on the washing line because she had two sons.

-In this same tenement lived a distant relative of my Gran’s.
-His name was Joe Scalley and he was a cripple.
+In this same tenement lived a distant relative of my gran’s.
+His name was Joe Scalley and he had a disability.
 This was due to his father having had syphilis when Joe was conceived.

-I remember my Dad taking me to visit Joe when I was very little and they would pretend to talk in a foreign language.
+I remember my dad taking me to visit Joe when I was very little and they would pretend to talk in a foreign language.
 My eyes would be popping out of my head.
-My feet didn’t quite reach the end/the edge of the chair (maybe I was 4).
+My feet didn’t quite reach the end/edge of the chair (maybe I was four).
 I was all agog at the wonder of their stories and then they would roar with laughter at my expression.
 Joe was a really nice man.
-He was very badly crippled and could walk only with aid of crutches.
+He was very badly disabled and could walk only with the aid of crutches.

 Joe had a sister called Aunt Mena.
 She lived with her husband and children in Edgeley.
 I would visit her with Gran Tickle, not my dad.
 I could always feel that I was not really welcomed.
 Not that I’m looking for sympathy, but in those days, being the child of unmarried parents mattered.
 It’s all so ridiculous when I look back on it!